Welcome to The Island Continent!

 The aim is to archive and record this period of our history that otherwise would be fading away gathering dust.
 It celebrates the good times, the colour, fashions, the people, the places, the vibe and the humour.
 I have dug deep down into my the moth balled archive boxes to uncover those lost gems I have collected over the last 30 years.
 Frustrated with the lack of online resources documenting this colourful period is why I launched The Island Continent.
 I love Australian culture, I don’t cringe but I also am quite aware of its cringeworthy nature.
 The content on this site is presented with a cheeky smile and a wink.
 There is no philosophical analysis of our image, just a laugh and a chuckle of our colourful and unique past.
 The isolation of Australia has given us a unique and colourful identity, a unique visual language.
 I look at our culture as if through the eyes of the rest of the world, through technicolour glasses.
 Just like our flora and fauna we are exotic creatures.

-The aim of the archives is to research, curate, collate and document a digital archive of the Australian image.
-The publication of archival material, imagery and design on The Island Continent where possible, is referenced and the original copyright holder is credited.
-This content is published for historical and cultural purposes and acknowledgement to the original author will always be given.
-Where the original copyright owner of content is unknown we do our best to find a credit to put to any content.
-If you are the original copyright owner and you object to any of the content published on The Island Continent please contact us at email@example.com and we will kindly remove the content of objection.
-However, we want to document the forgotten gems of Australian identity so we really would love to hear from you for a feature on your work!
+The aim of The Island Continent is to curate and document a colourful digital archive of the lost Australian image.
+This content is published for educational, historical, research, cultural & non-commercial purposes only.
+Acknowledgement to the original author / publisher / artist will always be given.
+Where the original copyright owner of content is unknown which is sometimes the case with ephemera and found material, I always do my best to find a credit to put to any content.
+I do not claim any copyright to content on this site unless it is my own work.
+If you are seeking commercial usage for any content you must seek usage rights from the original creators for your purposes.
+If you are the original copyright owner and you object to any of the content published on The Island Continent please contact me via the contact page and I will kindly remove the content of objection.